SteffiDorothy/Projects/credit card fraud detection/README.md

 ---

+## 💬 Contact

+For questions or collaboration opportunities, please reach out via GitHub or [LinkedIn](https://www.linkedin.com/in/steffi-dorothy-9938a21a3/)!

+---

 ### 🚀 **Future Improvements**
 * **Real-time Fraud Detection:** Implement a real-time fraud detection system.
 * **Deep Learning Models:** Experiment with deep learning models like neural networks for fraud detection.